Shinkrbs/obsidian_notes/001 - Web Development/0014 HTML and CSS.md

 Tags: #Links #Anchor

 An anchor element is defined by wrapping the text or another HTML element we want to be a link using the a tag.
+The anchor element is one of the void elements in HTML.

 ```html
 <a> About our Page </a>